tri-cods/html-css/sections/public.md

 # Making your website public

 Great job!
 Now you have an AMAZING website *stuck* on your computer where no one else can find it or view it.
 How do you get your website onto the Internet so it can be shared?

-The basic answer is FTP—but what is FTP, how does it work, and how can I use it to get my website on the Internet?
+To get your site on the internet, you'll need **hosting**—that is, a remote computer that will stay on day in and day out to serve the website to visitors.
+In theory, you could host your website on your own computer, but in practice, it usually makes sense to purchase hosting from a hosting company or use a service.

+You'll also need a way of getting your website to your host.
+That's where FTP, or File Transfer Protocol, comes in.

-FTP means **file transfer protocol** and in short, is the method used to share files from your computer (*a client*) to another computer called a server, and back again over the Internet.
-This is something we do ALL THE TIME, but we refer to it as 'uploading' and 'downloading'.
+FTP is a protocol used to share files from your computer (*a client*) to another computer called a server, and back again over the Internet.
+This is something we do ALL THE TIME, but we refer to it as "uploading" and "downloading."

 Note: Though FTP stands for file transfer protocol, you are not really transfering or moving your files from your computer; instead they are *copied** to the server.
 Fear not!